You have a great email design. You have lead magnets in place. You’ve just had a lead opt into your newsletter or email list. Congrats!

 Now it’s time to get to the meat of the email: your offer.

 Look at the example from Dropbox above.
-See that big, blue CTA button that says “Download Dropbox?”
+See that big, blue CTA (call to action) button that says “Download Dropbox?”
 That’s an offer.

 Here’s another example: